 Illiquid refers to an asset that cannot be quickly converted to cash.
-Such assets suffer a valuation loss when they are sold in exchange for cash.
-Bonds, stocks and properties are some examples of an illiquid investment.
+Such assets suffer a valuation loss when sold in exchange for cash.
 In other words, it is an uphill task to sell such assets owing to the utterly low trading activity due to a lack of investor interest.
+Bonds, stocks, and properties are some examples of illiquid investments.

 Due to a low trading volume, illiquid assets tend to have a wider bid-ask spread.
 Bid-ask Spread.
 The asking price is the lowest price at which a prospective seller will sell the security.
-The bid price, on the other hand, is the highest price a prospective buyer is willing to pay for a security, and the bid-ask spread is the difference between them.When there is a huge difference between what the seller quotes as the asking price of an illiquid asset and what the potential buyer is willing to pay, it results in a wider bid-ask spread.
+The bid price, on the other hand, is the highest price a prospective buyer is willing to pay for a security, and the bid-ask spread is the difference between them..
+A huge difference between what the seller quotes as the asking price of an illiquid asset and what the potential buyer is willing to pay results in a wider bid-ask spread.

 Some examples of Illiquid Assets

 - Real estate properties

 - Shares of small-cap companies

 - Some of the collectables and art pieces

 All these items indeed have a certain intrinsic valueIntrinsic ValueIntrinsic value is defined as the net present value of all future free cash flows to equity (FCFE) generated by a company over the course of its existence.
 It reflects the true value of the company that underlies the stock, i.e. the amount of money that might be received if the company and all of its assets were sold today., but a sizable amount of money is required for their purchase.
 Moreover, investors often develop cold feet at the mere thought of having their money locked up for a long time in such investments.
 Together, they often dissuade investors or buyers from making such investments.

 Why Invest in Illiquid Assets?